 - Spiritual: At Koinonia, we have chosen to live as a house church similar to the early Christians described in the Acts of the Apostles.
 We follow a rhythm of life of prayer, work, study, service and fellowship.
 The internship is an opportunity to experience this rhythm of life.

-- Work: The third major component is what you would expect of a typical internship — a variety of work.
+- Work: The third major component is what you would expect of a typical internship.
 Koinonia is a working farm, a house of hospitality, a place of service both on and off the farm.
-Interns work with us in many of these areas.
+Interns work with us in a variety of areas during their stay with us.
 However, the internship is an invitation into a way of life, not just the work of our life and is meant to be a holistic experience.

 Before applying we invite you to read more about Koinonia Farm.
 Click here.

-Those interning at Koinonia Farm come from all walks of life.
-Students at the following institutions may receive academic credit or be able to fulfill other requirements upon completion of their internship at Koinonia.
+Those interning at Koinonia Farm come from all walks of life, but for students, we are interested in building partnerships with academic institutions.
+Students at the following institutions receive academic credit and/or fulfill other requirements upon completion of their internship at Koinonia.

 Yale Divinity School